Snowshoeing in Chamonix

 Full-day snowshoe walk

-Examples of full-day snowshoe walks include the wonderful Chalets de Loriaz or the Chalets de Chailloux, the Aiguillette des Posettes or the Aiguillette des Houches, or a trip up to the Refuge de la Pierre à Bérard.
+Examples of full-day snowshoe walks include the wonderful Chalets de Loriaz or the Chalets de Chailloux, the Aiguillette des Posettes or the Aiguillette des Houches.
 If you would like to explore further afield, then there are plenty of fantastic options within a short drive of Chamonix.

 One of our favourite snowshoe treks is the summit of the Tête de Sallaz in the Aravis, from which you have unbeatable views of Mont Blanc.
-Other day walks include Mont de L'Arpille in Switzerland, with a stunning view into the Rhone valley, a snowshoe hike up to the Rifugio Bonnati in Italy's Val Ferret, or a delightful snowshoe hike up to the hamlet of Ayères, above the tiny resort of Plaine Joux.
+Other day walks include Mont de L'Arpille in Switzerland, with a stunning view into the Rhone valley, a snowshoe hike up to the summit of the Petit Croisse Baulet above Megeve, or a delightful snowshoe hike up to the hamlet of Ayères, above the tiny resort of Plaine Joux.

 Snowshoes, walking poles and avalanche transceiver